worklearnlabs/ai-lms/my-app/docs/perplexity-integration-plan.md

 #### Unit Tests

-- Test search query generation with different skill levels (beginner, intermediate, advanced)
+- ✅ Test search query generation with different skill levels (beginner, intermediate, advanced)
-- Verify learning objectives are properly incorporated into the query
+- ✅ Verify learning objectives are properly incorporated into the query
-- Test handling of edge cases (missing responses, incomplete skill information)
+- ✅ Test handling of edge cases (missing responses, incomplete skill information)

 #### Integration Tests

-- Verify search query is correctly saved to the blueprint
+- ✅ Verify search query is correctly saved to the blueprint
-- Test end-to-end flow from blueprint creation to query generation
+- ✅ Test end-to-end flow from blueprint creation to query generation
-- Validate that generated queries produce relevant Perplexity research results
+- ✅ Validate that generated queries produce relevant Perplexity research results

 #### Acceptance Criteria

-- Search queries should be adapted to the user's skill level
+- ✅ Search queries should be adapted to the user's skill level
-- Queries should incorporate learning objectives when provided
+- ✅ Queries should incorporate learning objectives when provided
-- Generated queries should yield relevant and appropriate results in Perplexity
+- ✅ Generated queries should yield relevant and appropriate results in Perplexity
-- Queries should be detailed yet concise (typically 2-4 sentences)
+- ✅ Queries should be detailed yet concise (typically 2-4 sentences)

 ### Testing Perplexity Integration

 #### Unit Tests

-- Test Perplexity API wrapper functions with mock responses
+- ✅ Test Perplexity API wrapper functions with enhanced JSON parsing
-- Verify proper handling of API errors and retries
+- ✅ Verify proper handling of API errors and retries
-- Test extraction and formatting of sources and usage metrics
+- ⏳ Test extraction and formatting of sources and usage metrics (in progress)

 #### Integration Tests

-- Test the complete flow from blueprint to research generation
+- ✅ Test the complete flow from blueprint to research generation
-- Verify proper storage of research data in the database
+- ✅ Verify proper storage of research data in the database
-- Test frontend rendering of research data
+- ⏳ Test frontend rendering of research data (in progress)

 #### End-to-End Tests

-- Complete user journey from blueprint creation to research viewing
+- ⏳ Complete user journey from blueprint creation to research viewing (in progress)
-- Verify visualization options work correctly
+- ⏳ Verify visualization options work correctly (in progress)
-- Test performance with various research response sizes
+- ✅ Test performance with various research response sizes

 ## Quality Assurance Checklist

 Before releasing the Perplexity integration, verify:

-- [ ] Search queries appropriately reflect user skill level
+- [x] Search queries appropriately reflect user skill level
-- [ ] Research results are relevant to the blueprint topic
+- [x] Research results are relevant to the blueprint topic
-- [ ] Source attribution is properly displayed
+- [ ] Source attribution is properly displayed (in progress)
-- [ ] React Flow visualizations work in both modes
+- [ ] React Flow visualizations work in both modes (in progress)
-- [ ] Database queries are optimized and indexed
+- [x] Database queries are optimized and indexed
+- [x] Error states are handled gracefully in the API
-- [ ] Error states are handled gracefully in the UI
+- [ ] Error states are handled gracefully in the UI (in progress)
 - [ ] All permissions and RLS policies are correctly implemented
-- [ ] Research generation respects rate limits of the Perplexity API
+- [x] Research generation respects rate limits of the Perplexity API
+- [x] JSON parsing is robust against different response formats
+- [ ] Perplexity API integration is fully functional and stable